the16thpythonist/ufotest/README.rst

 - Automatic generation of test reports
 - standalone CI server which accepts github push event webhooks and automatically starts a new build from the remote repo to then execute a test suite
+- Wordpress like plugin system using action and filter hooks to extend the base system

 Credits
 -------